cloudwatt/applications/bundle-trusty-lamp/README_EN.md

+### This first episode on LAMP is now obsolete.
+Thanks to use now the Docker based LAMP blueprint available here  https://github.com/cloudwatt/applications/tree/master/blueprint-coreos-lamp ###

 # 5 minutes stacks episode one: LAMP - English version #

 Welcome to the inauguration of the 5 Minutes Stacks series !